FidelMolday/FidelMolday/README.md

                                                            Hello, It's Molday Ouma Fidel
 # 💫 About Me:
-🔭 I’m currently working on PYTHON<br>👯 I’m looking to collaborate on music streaming app<br>🤝 I’m looking for help with<br>🌱 I’m currently learning Django<br>💬 Ask me about System Dev <br>⚡ Fun fact
+🔭 I’m currently working on PYTHON and Javascript<br>👯 I’m looking to collaborate on  React projects<br>🤝 I’m looking for help with<br>🌱 I’m currently learning MongoDB and Restful API<br>💬 Ask me about Web and System Dev <br>⚡ Fun fact

 ## 🌐 Socials: